umbraco/UmbracoDocs/Extending/Embedded-Media-Provider/index.md

         <requestParams type="Umbraco.Web.Media.EmbedProviders.Settings.Dictionary, umbraco"></requestParams>
       </provider>

-Recycle the application pool, and the new provider should be available for editors to use:
+Recycle the application pool, the new provider should be available for editors to use:

 ![Embeddeding a Media Item from Deviant Art website](images/deviantart-embedded-media.png)

 ## Custom Embedded Media Providers

-But if your third party media provider does not support oEmbed or there is some quirk with the content being embedded that you cannot use the existing Umbraco generic OEmbed providers, then you can create your own custom implementation of an Embedded Media Provider!
+If your third party media provider does not support OEmbed or there is some quirk with the content being embedded that you cannot use the existing Umbraco generic OEmbed providers, then you can create your own custom implementation of an Embedded Media Provider!

-Umbraco provides an AbstractProvider class (or AbstractOEmbedProvider) to get your custom implementation started, and you need to implement pnly two methods:
+Umbraco provides an AbstractProvider class (or AbstractOEmbedProvider) to get your custom implementation started, and you need to implement only two methods:

 * SupportsDimension - whether the third party provider supports the concept of dimensions (eg images and videos).
 * GetMarkUp - the method responsible for writing out the markup to embed based on the Url the editors have pasted into the embed panel.

 ### Custom Embedded Media Provider Example

-Azure Media Services - https://azure.microsoft.com/en-gb/services/media-services/ - provide 'broadcast-quality' video streaming services, and you can embed the Azure Media Player into your site to play a video using an IFrame: http://ampdemo.azureedge.net/azuremediaplayer.html
+Azure Media Services - https://azure.microsoft.com/en-gb/services/media-services/ - provide 'broadcast-quality' video streaming services, you can embed the Azure Media Player into your site to play a video using an IFrame: http://ampdemo.azureedge.net/azuremediaplayer.html

 We can create a custom Embedded Media Provider to do the job of taking the Url of the Media asset and writing out the markup required to embed the IFrame in your content.